avanzosc/odoo-addons/stock_orderpoint_usability/README.rst

 Stock ordepoint usability
 =========================

-* In "Procurement Order" tree editable view, show name.
+* In "Procurement Order" tree editable view, show name, and new fields:
+  "Quantity On Hand", "Incoming", "Outgoing", "Consumed last twelve months", "Months with stock", and "Pending receipt from supplier".

 Bug Tracker
 ===========